Indian Bank Secures RBI Approval for ₹2000 Crore Tier 2 Bond Call Option Exercise

 Bond Details and Timeline

-Indian Bank has set December 29, 2025, as the record date for determining eligible bondholders for the call option exercise.
-This date is crucial for investors as it establishes the cut-off for identifying bondholders who will be affected by the call option exercise scheduled for January 13, 2026.
+With the RBI approval now secured, Indian Bank can proceed with the call option exercise as scheduled.
+The record date of December 29, 2025, has been established to determine eligible bondholders for the call option exercise.
+This date serves as the cut-off for identifying bondholders who will be affected by the corporate action.

 Historical Stock Returns for Indian Bank